 - During the course of providing medical services, we may collect further personal information eg. electronic transfer of prescriptions (eTP), eHealth services, My Health Record, eg. via Shared Health Summary, Event Summary.

 - We may also collect your personal information when you visit our website, send us an email or SMS, telephone us, make an online appointment or communicate with us using social media.

 - In some circumstances personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from:

 - other involved healthcare providers, such as specialists, allied health professionals, hospitals, community health services and pathology and diagnostic imaging services

 - your health fund, Medicare, or the Department of Veterans’ Affairs (as necessary).

 In most cases, we will collect information directly from you, or at your request or with your consent, from your previous health providers.
-Your data is stored electronically and is accessed only by your treating GP and authorised staff.

 When, why and with whom do we share your personal information?